PranavDonepudi/SlimLink/README.md

 - **React**: Frontend library used to build a responsive and interactive UI.
 - **Bootstrap**: Used for styling and creating a responsive layout.
 - **HTML/CSS**: Custom styling for elements like the logo and NavBar.
-- **Firebase**: Google-backed platform that help for User Login Authentication.
+- **Firebase**: High secure for User Login Authentication and allow user login via Google platform.
 - **Bigtable**: Store data include URL(Origional & Shortened) Analysis(Clicks, Geographic location, device type, IP.

 ## Getting Started